Dreaker75/re-emerald/FUTURE_PLANS.md

  - Make it possible to buy Coins in any amount in the Game Corner
  - Give an option to make the text display instant
  - Change Hidden and PokeBall items found throughout the game to be more useful
- - Change Mirage Tower to always be present in the desert
- - Change Lottery rewards

 ## Features for Beta release
  - Updated trades: Make all current trades in the game more useful and add new ones for non-Hoenn Pokemon